Chevrotain/chevrotain/diagrams/readme.md

 The template will runs as is, but it will render a sample grammar instead of your custom grammar.

 There are **only** three steps needed to render a custom grammar:
-* Copy diagrams.html into a source controlled folder (root of your project is recommended).
+1. Copy **diagrams.html** into a source controlled folder (root of your project is recommended).

-* Modify the references to the resources in **root/diagrams.html** so they will still be valid.
+2. Modify the references to the resources (script/stylesheet tags) in your copied **diagrams.html** so they will still be valid.
+   * This depends on both your project structure and on how you consume chevrotain (npm/bower/other).
-   * For example, assuming chevrotain is installed to **node_modules/chevrotain**:
+   * For example, assuming chevrotain is located in **node_modules/chevrotain**:
      ```<script src='src/diagrams_builder.js'></script>``` should be change to:
      ```<script src='node_modules/chevrotain/diagrams/src/diagrams_builder.js'></script>```
-   * For convenience the diagrams.html contains three blocks of references, comment/uncomment the relevant one for your needs.
+   * For convenience **diagrams.html** contains three blocks of references for common use cases, comment/uncomment the relevant one for your needs.
-   * Modifying the references is not mandatory, instead the whole diagrams directory may be copied.
-     However this will automatic updates to those resources(npm update/bower update)

-* Replace the two references to **DUMMY_SAMPLE** with script tags/logic that will load and initialize an instance of the custom Parser whose grammar should be rendered.
+3. Replace the two references to **DUMMY_SAMPLE** with script tags/logic that will load and initialize an instance of the custom Parser whose grammar should be rendered.

-[Example](https://github.com/SAP/chevrotain/blob/master/examples/typescript_ecma5/ecma5_diagrams.html) of a modified html with a custom grammar.
+[Example of a modified template](https://github.com/SAP/chevrotain/blob/master/examples/grammars/css/css_diagrams.html) of a modified html with a custom grammar.
-Setup instructions to run that example can be found [here](https://github.com/SAP/chevrotain/blob/master/examples/typescript_ecma5/README.md).

 #### What about grammars written with commonjs (node.js) modules.